 Lappa Valley can be found just outside Newquay.
 It’s a perfect place to come with the little ones as there’s a lot of attractions that they will enjoy!
 For instance, go on a ride on the Lappa Valley Steam Railway, which runs from Benny Halt to East Wheal Rose.
 This minimum gauge line takes you through picturesque places in a delightful way.

 What’s more, is that they have adventure play areas, party carriages, electric cars, woodland walks and much more.
 We are sure there’s something for everyone in this picturesque valley!

 Newquay has a long high street with a wide variety of shops on offer, ranging from independent specialist boutiques selling local produce, crafts and gifts, to more well known national outlets and international chains.
 Whether you’re a shopaholic or just a casual browser there’s bound to be something there for you.
 As you might expect there is plenty of surfing paraphernalia on offer, centred on the Newquay Surf Centre, as well as beachwear too.

-Nightlife and Dining Out
+Dining Out in Newquay